BasedHardware/omi-ringcentral-app/README.md

 ### "Event/Task creation fails"
 - Verify `Team Messaging` and `Glip` scopes are enabled in RingCentral app
 - Check if you have permission to create events/tasks in your workspace
-- Events are created as Glip event attachments in your personal chat
+- Events use the `/team-messaging/v1/events` endpoint (no separate calendar scope needed)
-- Check Railway logs for specific API error messages
+- Check Railway logs for specific API error messages (look for 400/403 errors)

 ## 📁 Project Structure